kevinli-webbertech/kevinli-webbertech.github.io/blog/md/linux_shell.md

 * LightDM, a lightweight, modular, cross-desktop, fully themeable desktop display manager by Canonical Ltd.
 * TWin, the TDE window manager
 * dtlogin (shipped with CDE)
-* xlogin display manager, a lightweight, secure and login like console display manager for X, written in C.[2][3]
+* xlogin display manager, a lightweight, secure and login like console display manager for X, written in C.

 Note: `Source coming from Wikipedia`